black-scythe0/Pybstts/README.md

 - a fairly simple tts library in python.

-> ! warning
+>! warning
-> library is not finished
+>library is not yet finished.

 usage :